The Americans with Disabilities Act:

 - A person must be six years or older to be eligible for DART service.

 All DART customers have an eligibility end date and need to re-apply to maintain eligibility.
-The end date is clearly noted on both their eligibility letter and their ADA card.
+The end date is clearly noted on their eligibility letter.
 All customers receive notification approximately 60 days in advance of the date they need to recertify.
 If you have any questions about eligibility, please call us at (425) 347-5912.

 A DART application packet is available upon request by calling DART at 425-347-5912, or a PDF version of the application may be downloaded and printed.
 The application must be filled out with complete answers to each question.
 DART cannot process an incomplete application and will return it for completion.